lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans3.md

 #### CTABGAN+

 CTABGAN+ was [published in 2022][3].
 See its architecture below, looks quite like CTGAN's architectures, right?
 Comparing with CTGAN, it has made 2 major changes.
+Let's look into details!

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/ctabgan+.png" width="961" height="330" />